The end of the year means one thing for nonprofit organizations — fundraising, and lots of it.

 - Technology strategy development.
 For more comprehensive support, look for technology strategy development.
 A consultant will be able to audit your toolkit and then find, implement, and customize new tools as needed.
 Next, they’ll lay out a plan for making the most of each tool at each stage of your fundraising campaigns, focusing on your particular goals.
 Check out our guide to creating a nonprofit digital strategy for more context around this process.

 - Fundraising strategy development.
-If you want extra support around the specifics of your campaign’s structure, outreach strategies, gift range goals, or other elements of the fundraiser itself, a consultant can be an invaluable partner.
+Suppose you want extra support around the specifics of your campaign’s structure, outreach strategies, gift range goals, or other elements of the fundraiser itself.
+In that case, a consultant can be an invaluable partner.
 If you’re fitting a year-end giving campaign into a larger development project or capital campaign, working with a guide to develop a big-picture strategy is definitely a good idea.

 If you think your organization would benefit from working with a consultant for its year-end campaign, start considering your options now.
 Work with your board to decide on your goals and start researching candidates.
 There are tons of great nonprofit consulting firms out there, so start early!